 While a syllabus for independent study courses is not mandatory under university policy, it is highly recommended to faculty and students alike that a syllabus-like document (e.g., a semester plan, contract, or agreement) be enacted and signed by both parties outlining the expectations for the quantity of time/work produced, the deliverable format, and the overall expectations for the grade to be assigned.
 Furthermore, while thesis (GEOG 5000) and dissertation (GEOG 6000) research hours are a different kind of course without regular meetings than those described above, it is still good practice to enact some type of written agreement each semester as to what effort/output will result in a grade of either SR (satisfactory research) or UR (unsatisfactory research).
-The Graduate College has templates at http://gradcollege.okstate.edu/faculty-and-staff-resources.
+The Graduate College has templates in its Canvas communities.